 Another alternative to microneedling is microdermabrasion.
 Microdermabrasion is a non-invasive treatment using an abrasive tool to gently sand your skin removing any dead skin cells, uneven layers, and skin imperfections.
 It exfoliates your skin to hasten the cell renewal process necessary for better skin to the surface.
 Just like microneedling, it can improve the appearance of scarring, melasma, sun damage, skin aging, and more.

 Exfoliating your skin helps reduce pore size and promotes collagen production.
-Studies have shown that with microdermabrasion 75% of patients saw a reduction in wrinkle depth, tone, blemishes, and fine lines.
+Studies have shown with microdermabrasion 75% of patients saw a reduction in wrinkle depth, tone, blemishes, and fine lines.
 This can also be a good alternative for those that are not comfortable with needles.
+Trophy Skin is a company that has many products specializing in helping people achieve youthful glowing skin.
+They provide different types of microdermabrasion devices fit for any user: an at-home system, an on-the-go microdermabrasion, and a mini microdermabrasion tool.
 This can be a great alternative to microneedling if you aren’t a fan of sticking your skin or creating tiny tears.

 The diamond-tip technology of microdermabrasion allows for precise exfoliation while making sure that it doesn’t cut too deep in the skin.
 The gentle suction also vacuums dirt and pore clogs to clean the pores out and make them look smaller.
 It also stimulates collagen and elastin production to heal the skin and give back its youthful glow.
+Another tool that provides similar effects to microneedling is the Ultrasonic Skin Spatula found here.
+Just like microneedling it exfoliates and infuses products into the skin.
+In addition, it is a cleaning tool.
+It helps in unclogging pores of blackheads, oils, whiteheads, and remove dry dead skin cells.